Back to Blog

 The highest-risk transitions are:

-• High drop to low or zero drop: The calf muscles and Achilles tendon face dramatically increased demand.
-The Achilles tendon in particular is slow to adapt and prone to tendinopathy when overloaded too quickly.
-A 10–12mm drop runner transitioning to a 0–4mm shoe should plan for a 6–8 week gradual shift.
+• High drop to low or zero drop: The calf muscles and Achilles tendon face increased demand.
+The Achilles tendon in particular is slow to adapt and can become irritated when overloaded too quickly, so this kind of change is worth introducing more gradually than a same-category shoe switch — see our zero drop vs. high drop guide for what the research does and doesn't show about drop and injury risk.

 • Traditional trainers to carbon plate super shoes: The aggressive rocker geometry and stiff plate alter toe-off mechanics in ways that stress the calf differently.
 Some runners also report plantar fascia sensitivity when first introducing super shoes.